department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-rated-disabilities/launch/README.md

   - [x] Investigate  the common area for error types
   - [x] Define or reference a known resource
 - [ ] For PRs: first review internally with BE or another engineer before the BE Team
-  - [ ] Once internally reviewed, share with the BE Review Team at the VSP (team name?)
+  - [ ] Once internally reviewed, share with the BE Review Team at VSP (team name?)
-  - [ ] Ensure that feature flags are set appropriately to be toggled
+  - [x] Ensure that feature flags are set appropriately to be toggled
 - [ ] Documentation and points of contact for any new backend dependencies
-- [ ] Links to important dashboards for investigating relevant issues

 ### Frontend Tasks
-- [ ] Investigation
+- [x] Investigation
   - [x] What will be involved in using the `vets-api`service to pull and display data?
   - [x] List and define what the main components will be for the feature to function properly
   - [x] Collaborate with Backend on Error Handling